B2B content marketing is hard work, and it’s getting harder all the time…

 Setting KPIs for the content shared by your team, will ensure everyone is onboard and your content goals are integrated into their practice.

 Earlier, we looked at defining your goals for marketing and content.
 But your audience has goals too.
-There are specific problems they are trying to fix by purchasing a product like yours, such as improving IT security, or improving workforce productivity.
+There are specific problems they are trying to fix by purchasing a product like yours, such as improving IT security or workforce productivity.

 But additionally, your target audiences will be motivated by their own personal goals:

-- To be seen to be doing a good job
+• To be seen as doing a good job

-The best b2b content marketing will help your audience achieve all three of the above…
+The most valuable content will help your audience achieve all three.

 If you have sales or customer service teams, they can provide a huge amount of soft information about your audience’s interests and preferences.
 If you don’t, you will have to rely more heavily on behavioral information gathered from online activities.
 This is often referred to as “intent data” – analyzing what your prospects do online and using it to predict what their intent is.

-Data from websites other than yours is known as third party intent data.
-It’s difficult to come by except through specialist providers.
+Data from websites other than yours is known as third party intent data which is difficult to come by except through specialist providers.
 Far more detailed and valuable, first party intent data is information from your own websites and assets, most commonly collected by tracking IP addresses and cookies.
-Alongside cookies and IP, Intent can also be held at the user level against the user ID based on content consumption, through content tags.
+Alongside cookies and IP, intent can also be held at the user level against the user ID based on content consumption, through content tags.
 This provides more accuracy than cookies as a user has to record an action against the tag to signal intent.
-All of these are indicators in their own right, when used in parallel they can build up a detailed picture or digital body language of what the user is interested in or actively engaging with.
+All of these are indicators in their own right, and when used in parallel they can build up a detailed picture – or digital body language – of what the user is interested in or actively engaging with.

 Read more on the effectiveness of intent tags here.

-When developing marketing strategies, many marketers automatically focus on acquisition – according to content marketing guru Neil Patel, 63% of marketers felt that was the most important advertising goal.
-But it’s 6-7 times more expensive to acquire a new customer than to keep an existing customer.
-Furthermore, 80% of your future profits are likely to come from 20% of your existing customers.
+When developing marketing strategies, many marketers automatically focus on acquisition – according to content marketing guru Neil Patel, 63% of marketers felt this was the most important advertising goal.
+But it’s 6-7 times more expensive to acquire a new customer than to keep an existing customer, especially when you consider as much as 80% of your future profits are likely to come from 20% of your existing customers.

 So while acquisition is important, it’s essential you also spend time on the customers you’ve already won.
 Brand communities are one way to give something back in a mutually beneficial arrangement.

 A brand community is a group of people who have a common interest in a brand, product or a specific use of that product.
-Brand communities evolve organically on third party forums or social media, for example, fan clubs, but you can also build a community in a space you control.
-This could be your own website, an owned forum, or an invite-only social media group.
+Brand communities evolve organically on third-party forums or social platforms, for example, fan clubs, but you can also build a community in a space you control.
+This could be on your own website, an owned forum, or an invite-only social media group.

 Communities offer greater response and engagement rates and will often help generate the content itself: user reviews, tutorials and videos of the product in use.
 By listening to what’s being discussed you can identify the issues of users in the real world and develop content to address them.
 By reacting to their comments and addressing their concerns head-on, you’ll build loyalty while producing content they will want to share.